1/21/2025

 Julian Mitchell

-Thanks a lot, and I'll leave other medium term questions for that event.
-So maybe just on the very short term, Hannah Rag, I think you'd mentioned sort of 170-ish of EPS adjusted in Q1.
-The first half is just under $4, though, I think, based on that 50% comment.
-So you've got a decent sequential step up in the second quarter in EPS, maybe just any very large puts and takes.
-It seems like organic growth, pretty steady year on year, but anything you're calling out will sort of queue onto Q2 delta.
+Thanks a lot.
+And I'll leave other medium term questions for that event.
+So maybe just on the very short term, Anurag, I think you'd mentioned sort of 170-ish of EPS adjusted in Q1.
+The first half is, you know, just under $4, though, I think, based on that 50% comment.
+So you've got a decent sequential step up in the second quarter in EPS.
+Maybe just any very large puts and takes.
+It seems like organic growth pretty steady year on year, but anything you're calling out, the sort of Q1 to Q2 delta.

 speaker